 Cerebral Palsy Caused by Medical Malpractice – Let Us Help You

 Ongoing treatment for cerebral palsy is financially draining.
-If your child developed the condition as a result of medical negligence, let a New York birth injury lawyer help you seek justice.
+However, if your child developed the condition due to medical negligence, let a New York birth injury lawyer help you seek justice.

 In order to succeed with a medical malpractice case involving birth defects, we will have to prove that cerebral palsy was the result of the doctor or hospital staff’s negligence.